Aiven-Open/klaw/docker-scripts/README.md

 \\wsl$\docker-desktop-data\data\docker\volumes\docker-scripts_klaw_data\_data

-#### How to configure the keystores
+#### How to configure the docker images
-Once the Keystores have been copied to the Klaw docker volume the keystore location is simply set to ./client.keystore.p12 and ./client.truststore.jks
+Once the Keystores have been copied to the Klaw docker volume the keystore location is simply set to /klaw/client.keystore.p12 and /klaw/client.truststore.jks

 This can be configured in two ways.